 2.)
 Interagency Collaboration: Louisiana Behavioral Health Partnership/Coordinated Systems of Care: Louisiana developed a statewide Louisiana Behavioral Health Partnership (LBHP).
-This partnership between DCFS, OJJ and DHH was developed to improve access to services, the quality and effectiveness of services, and the fiscal responsibility of how services are delivered.
+This partnership between the DCFS, the OJJ and the DHH was developed to improve access to services, the quality and effectiveness of services, and the fiscal responsibility of how services are delivered.
 Coordinated Systems of Care (CSoC) is a part of LBHP and includes services targeted to at risk children and youth with significant behavioral health challenges or cooccurring disorders.